Robustness of stress focusing in soft lattices under topology-switching deformation

 In conclusion, we demonstrated experimentally the availability of stress-focusing in soft structural kagome lattices experiencing finite deformation.
 The focusing remains substantial even under elongation levels that produce significant morphological changes in the cells.
 Furthermore we determined that the twist angle for ideal lattices remains a good predictor of focusing for structural lattices with more complex hinge mechanics.

-This work is supported by the National Science Foundation (award CMMI-2027000), The authors acknowledge support from the Minnesota Supercomputing Institute and the UMN Anderson Labs and are grateful to J. Labuz (UMN) for help with DIC equipment and expertise.
+This work is supported by the National Science Foundation (awards CMMI-2027000 and CMMI-2026794), The authors acknowledge support from the Minnesota Supercomputing Institute and the UMN Anderson Labs and are grateful to J. Labuz (UMN) for help with DIC equipment and expertise.

 \onecolumngrid